 Milan

 Four Seasons Hotel Milano occupies a 15th-century Franciscan convent in the heart of the Quadrilatero.
 Listed cloister, contemporary rooms, interior garden and La Veranda restaurant under glass roof.
 The Milanese Four Seasons cultivates a rare balance between heritage and modern comfort.

 The Plein Hotel (Small Luxury Hotels) is the first hotel signed Philipp Plein.
 Maximalist decoration (gilding, marble, velvet), XXL rooms (60 m² minimum), rooftop with pool and Duomo view.
-Love it or hate it, but the address owns its aesthetic stance without complex.
+Love it or hate it, but the address owns its aesthetic stance without qualms.

 Château Monfort (Relais & Châteaux) is a hotel-theatre where each room tells a tale, between Art Nouveau and stage set.
 Unique ambience, attentive service, gastronomic restaurant.
 The address for those seeking a narrative experience, not a classic palace.

-Palazzo Touring Club Milan (Radisson Collection) transforms a 1920s palazzo into a contemporary address on Corso Italia, steps from the Duomo.
+Palazzo Touring Club Milan (Radisson Collection) turns a 1920s palazzo into a contemporary address on Corso Italia, steps from the Duomo.
 Good value for a Milanese 5-star, rooftop with view, efficient service.
 The reassuring option for a first stay.

+Milan